-Bookstore (ext.
+Bookstore and Campus Store (ext.
 5635)

-The Bookstore is located beside our office at 100 E. Jefferson and is open Monday-Friday, 9:00 a.m. to 4:00 p.m., and Tuesdays until 7:00 p.m.
-Extended hours are held during the beginning of each term.
-Students can estimate that books for one term will cost approximately \$350.
-The Bookstore stocks school supplies, personal toiletries, North Central College apparel and gifts.
-Keep in mind that you can also buy all of your books online and have them delivered to campus.
+The Campus Store is located beside our office at 100 E. Jefferson and is open Monday-Friday, 9:00 a.m. to 4:00 p.m., and Tuesdays until 7:00 p.m.
+The Campus Store stocks school supplies, personal toiletries, and North Central apparel and gifts.
+North Central's Bookstore has moved completely online.
+You should estimate around \$350 per semester for books.
+You will buy books online and have them delivered to campus.
 The college address is 30 N. Brainard St. Naperville, IL, 60540.